sabdelmagid/CVPR22-TextureBasedError-SR/readme.md

 Project Page

+#### First DIV2K LR_bicubic using https://github.com/sanghyun-son/bicubic_pytorch
+We need access to the same kernel used to corrupt the images.
+First download DIV2K, and see notebook [] to generate using the core.py above.

 ### Citation
 If you find the code helpful in your resarch or work, please cite the following papers: